Navigating SR and SRO Standards for Optimal Slip Resistance

 Understanding U.S. slip resistance standards

-The U.S. standards for slip resistance ensure objective evaluation based on specific test methods outlined in ASTM F2413 (for safety toe footwear) and ASTM F3445 (for plain toe footwear).
+The U.S. standards for slip resistance ensure objective evaluation based on specific performance specifications outlined in ASTM F2413, ASTM F2892, and ASTM F3445.

 The SR Rating (Slip Resistance)